Skip to main content

 zwei Studierende in der Bibliothek

-The Master's degree course in Christian Theologies in Ecumenical Perspective familiarizes you with in-depth aspects of Christian theologies and their influences and influences on and through European culture.
-The program takes an interdenominational standpoint.
-Topics are thus considered from the perspectives of both Roman Catholic and Protestant theological traditions.
+The Master's degree course in Christian Theologies in Ecumenical Perspective provides an in-depth exploration of Christian theological concepts and their impacts on European culture.
+It adopts an interdenominational approach, examining topics through the lenses of both Roman Catholic and Protestant theological traditions.

 • Icon Kalender